3 Ways to Get Italian Citizenship

 - The Italian parent must not have naturalized as a citizen of another country before that child’s birth.

 - If the child had an Italian mother and a foreign father, the child must have been born after January 1st, 1948.
-This rule has been effectively challenged in Italian courts (see more info here on our 1948 cases).
+People often challenge this rule in court.

 - If the Italian parent naturalized in another country on or after July 1, 1912, the child’s acquisition of Italian citizenship survived the parent’s loss if the child was already born in a country whose citizenship he or she held because of that country’s jure soli laws.